Atyantik/react-pwa/README.md

 <a href="https://www.digitalocean.com" target="_blank"><img width="120px" src="https://www.reactpwa.com/img/supporters/digitalocean.svg"></a>

 ##### Browser stack

-Thanks to Browser stack we are able to test the PWA nature of application on various mobiles and write automated test cases.
+Thanks to the Browser stack we can test the PWA nature of applications on various mobiles and write automated test cases.
 <a href="https://www.browserstack.com" target="_blank"><img width="180px" src="https://www.reactpwa.com/img/supporters/browserstack-black.png"></a>

 ##### Navicat

-We are very thankful to Navicat for offering their support to the project and providing us an open-source license for further project development.
+We are very thankful to Navicat for offering their support to the project and providing us with an open-source license for further project development.
 <a href="https://www.navicat.com" target="_blank"><img width="180px" src="https://www.reactpwa.com/img/supporters/navicat.png"></a>